ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 *Variables* are the actual pieces of information that ExpressionEngine retrieves and makes available to us.
 To get some content from an Entry, for example, use the Short Name of the Channel Field.
-Remember the News Body field we created earlier?
+Remember the **Main content** field we created earlier?
 You can get its contents like so::

-	{news_body}
+	{main_content}

 And the Title of the Entry is easily accessed with::